Ruin problems for risk processes with dependent phase-type claims: Risk process with multivariate phase-type claims

 which is equivalent to \eqref{eq_PSIhat}.
 The fact that \eqref{eq_PSIhat} admit the first passage matrix $\widehat{\Psi}_{\theta}$ as its minimal nonnegative solution is proved e.g.\ in Bean \textit{et al.}\ \cite{Bean}. \end{proof}

-The Riccati equation \eqref{eq_PSIhat} can be solved numerically in an efficient way using the algorithms proposed e.g.\ in Bini \textit{et al.}\ \cite{Bini} or in Guo \cite{GuoAlg}.
-Note that the matrix $\widehat{\Psi}_{0}$ provides us with a simple criteria to check whether the ruin occurs almost surely in finite time or not: if $\widehat{\Psi}_{0}$ is stochastic (i.e.\ $\widehat{\Psi}_{0}\bm{1}=\bm{1}$), then the exponential of $\widehat{U}_{0} = A + D\widehat{\Psi}_{0}$ is also stochastic, and therefore we have from \eqref{eq:corr1} that
+{The issue of numerically solving the Riccati equations that arise in fluid queues, like Equation \eqref{eq_PSIhat}, has been investigated by various authors over the past several decades.
+This has led to the development of various stable and efficient procedures such as the logarithmic reduction algorithm (see Latouche and Ramaswami \cite{MAM}), as well as the algorithms proposed in Bini \textit{et al.}\ \cite{Bini} and Guo \cite{GuoAlg}.
+For instance, the stability of some of the aforementioned algorithms is affirmed in \cite{GuoAlg} when the dimension of the matrix in question is $100\times 100$.} Note that the matrix $\widehat{\Psi}_{0}$ provides us with a simple criterion to check whether the ruin occurs almost surely in finite time or not: if $\widehat{\Psi}_{0}$ is stochastic (i.e.\ $\widehat{\Psi}_{0}\bm{1}=\bm{1}$), then the exponential of $\widehat{U}_{0} = A + D\widehat{\Psi}_{0}$ is also stochastic, and therefore we have from \eqref{eq:corr1} that

 whatever the value of $u$ is.